Where Is Lucy Lucy Apple Juicy Today? Model Zandria Theis Adopted Dorit Kemsley’s Former Dog

 “I don’t know what happened behind closed doors, or at the house where she was at before I got her, but all I know is that when I got her she was terrified,” Theis said.
 “That first month where we were fostering her it took that entire time for her to gain trust in us.”

-As for the ongoing claims about the animal’s supposedly aggressive behavior, Reid said she was really bothered by the chatter and insisted the only biting she does is “play biting.”
+As for the ongoing claims about the animal’s supposedly aggressive behavior, Reid said he was really bothered by the chatter and insisted the only biting she does is “play biting.”

 “You have to train your puppy that biting is not okay, and that’s what we did,” Theis added.
 “Anytime she would play bite, we would so ‘No bite!’ and now she doesn’t bite.”